What is the primary difference between smooth and rough endoplasm... | Channels for Pearson+

 1

-Understand the structure and function of the endoplasmic reticulum (ER) in eukaryotic cells.
-The ER is a network of membranes within the cell that plays a crucial role in the synthesis and transport of proteins and lipids.
+Understand the structure and function of the endoplasmic reticulum (ER), which is an essential organelle in eukaryotic cells, involved in the synthesis and processing of proteins and lipids.

-Differentiate between the two types of ER: smooth and rough.
+Identify the two types of ER: smooth ER and rough ER.
 The rough ER is characterized by the presence of ribosomes on its surface, giving it a 'rough' appearance under a microscope.

-Recognize the primary function of the rough ER.
-The ribosomes on the rough ER are sites for protein synthesis, where amino acids are assembled into proteins based on the instructions from mRNA.
+Recognize the primary function of rough ER, which is protein synthesis.
+The ribosomes attached to the rough ER are the sites where translation occurs, converting mRNA into polypeptide chains.

-Identify the main role of the smooth ER.
-Unlike the rough ER, the smooth ER lacks ribosomes and is primarily involved in the synthesis of lipids, including phospholipids and steroids, and in some cells, it also plays a role in detoxification processes.
+Understand the role of smooth ER, which lacks ribosomes on its surface.
+It is primarily involved in lipid synthesis, including phospholipids and steroids, and also plays a role in detoxification processes within the cell.

-Conclude that the primary difference between smooth and rough ER is their function: smooth ER is involved in lipid synthesis, while rough ER is studded with ribosomes for protein synthesis.
+Clarify the misconception that smooth ER is found only in plant cells and rough ER only in animal cells.
+Both types of ER are present in both plant and animal cells, serving their respective functions in cellular metabolism.

 Watch next